HL7/fhir-shorthand/input/pagecontent/reference.md

 * Elements in a list or array, such as the second element in the name array of a Patient resource
 * Individual data types of choice elements, such as onsetAge in onset[x]
 * Individual slices within a sliced array, such as the systolicBP component in a blood pressure Observation
-* Metadata elements, such as the experimental and active elements of StructureDefinition (SD).
+* Metadata elements of definitional resources, such as the experimental and active elements of a StructureDefinition.
-* Properties of ElementDefinitions nested within an SD, such as the maxLength property of string elements
+* Properties of ElementDefinitions nested within a StructureDefinition, such as the maxLength property of string elements

 In the following, the various types of path references are discussed.
 Some examples are presented using simple rules.
 For rule syntax and meaning, see [FSH Rules](#fsh-rules).